ryoana14/simptus/README.md

     simptus server -p [PORT]            # Start web server simptus status                      # Check Simptus's status

 First, execute `simptus init`.
 This command create `$HOME/.simptus` dir, `simptus.ini` and  `simptus_auth` file.

 Next, edit `$HOME/.simptus/simptus.ini` file while looking at exmple.

-If you check monitored host on command line mode, please run as follow.
+If you want to check monitored host on command line mode:

     $ simptus command

-If you check on web interface, please run as follow.
+If you want to check on web interface:

     $ simptus daemon
     $ simptus server

 and open your web browser, access `127.0.0.1:3000`.

+If you want to end the monitoring:

+    (Terminate server at Ctrl+c)
+    $ simptus kill

 ## Contributing